AlahmadiQ8/cs-notes/Techniques.md

 - Usages:
   - LRU Caching: Least Recently Used Cache
   - Given a doc, find smallest subarray containing all given words

+# Stacks

+## Expression Evaluation

+- Postfix Expression: Use an operands stack
+- Infix Expression: Use an operands stack and operator stack
+- Infix with Parenthesis

+# Queue

+- Basic implementation: Circular Array
+- Useful often in sliding windows
+- Review implementing Queue with Max since it can be handy

+# Dynamic Programming (NOT REVIEWED YET)